algolia/autocomplete/packages/website/docs/autocomplete-js.md

 > `string | HTMLElement`

 The container for the autocomplete search box.
+You can either pass a [CSS selector](https://developer.mozilla.org/docs/Web/CSS/CSS_Selectors) or an [Element](https://developer.mozilla.org/docs/Web/API/HTMLElement).

 ## Optional props